LSDtopotools/lsdfailtools/python_foresee/README.md

-# FORESEE development #

-Python software for predicting landslide failures based on precipitation, ground motion data and groundwater pressure.
-The main outputs of this model are the identified failure locations and the timing of the failure.
-Additional outputs such as depth of failure and factor of safety can also be obtained.

-## Installation ##
-DOCKER INSTRUCTIONS

 ## Command line instructions ##
 If you want to know how to run the code from the command line, you will find all the instructions in the file INSTRUCTIONS.md.

 ## Directory Structure, Usability, I/O data ##
 **ALLDATA_PROCESSING**

- Process all the input data: Inclinometers, Piezometers, Precipitation, Sentinel and Cosmo-SKYMed interferometry data.

-* The inclinometers and the piezometer data must be obtained from on-site locations or purchased.
-* The precipitation data is obtained from the Global Precipitation Measurement Mission by NASA, which is freely available online but requires the creation of a free account in their website.
-If alternative data sources are to be used instead, they must be in a .csv file, with the vector columns: Duration of precipitation (s) and Precipitation intensity (mm/s)
-* The sentinel interferometry data has been provided from the University of Cantabria, processes using the ISBAS method to obtain a timeseries.
-Alternatively, it can be downloaded from the Sentinel-1 website, which is freely available to access.
-* The Cosmo-SKYMed interferometry data must be purchased from TELESPAZIO VEGA UK.
-* The DEM data can be supplied by the user in any resolution.
-In our case we use the EU-DEM 25 m, which is obtained freely from the Tinitaly website <http://tinitaly.pi.ingv.it/>.
-* The topographic slope file is derived from the DEM file.

-1. INCLINOMETERS

-    Data needs:
-    * Terrestrial data: inclinometer data and coordinates in .csv format.

-    * Inclinometer data recorded: see README file in Inclinometers folder for more info.

-* `Make_shapefiles.py`: Loads inclinometer data.
-Transforms inclinometer data .csv to velocity .shp and makes sure coordinate system is consistent.
-Uses `functions.py`.

 2. PIEZOMETERS